kubetoolsca/krs-docs/content/en/docs/tasks/docker-desktop.md

 ---
 title: Docker Desktop
 description: >
-  How to setup Docker Desktop on your system
+  How to Setup Docker Desktop on Your system
 date: 2017-01-05
 weight: 4
 ---